ELLIOTTCABLE/ocaml-string-convert/README.md

 Solution
 --------

 This library provides a shim for this behaviour.
 Unicode input to a JavaScript program can be fed through the functions provided by this library, which uses the [TextEncoder][] and [TextDecoder][] APIs (or the [fast-text-encoding][] npm module as a shim therefor) to transform the UCS-2 strings being passed around by JavaScript systems, into `TypedArray`s of UTF-8 bytes.
-These UTF-8 values are then shimmed with the JavaScript functions called by the BuckleScript runtime (such as `.charCodeAt()`), such that they *behave* as UTF-8 strings.
-They can be passed with impunity to UTF-8 handling OCaml functions, which will now function as expected.
+These UTF-8 values will then be copied back into (now *malformed*, but predictably-malformed) JavaScript `String`s; these can be passed with impunity to UTF-8 handling OCaml functions, which will now function as expected.

 **Note:** This package is not necessary for code written specifically for BuckleScript; just be aware of the BuckleScript-specific semantics of the `.[]` string-indexing operator.
 This package is only necessary if you're A. writing a library that's intended to be used *both* by native projects and JavaScript projects, or B. if you're using a native-targeting library from [opam][] and compiling it to JavaScript.